-Additionally, subject to its contractual obligations to us, if a collaborator of ours were to be involved in a business combination, it might deemphasize or terminate the development or commercialization of any product candidate licensed to it by us.
+Additionally, subject to its contractual obligations to us, if a collaborator of ours were to be involved in a future business combination, it might deemphasize or terminate the development or commercialization of any product candidate acquired from or licensed to it by us.
 If one of our collaborators terminates its agreement with us, we may find it more difficult to attract new collaborators and our perception in the business and financial communities could be harmed.